Our Therapists

 I approach therapy through a body-mind lens because I believe that our physical and emotional experiences are deeply interconnected.
 By examining the environments, families, and belief systems in which we were raised, we gain an understanding of how conditioning shapes our responses, our relationships, and our present and future sense of self.
 This process is both grounding and liberating, and it opens doors to exciting new possibilities.

 I specialize in helping clients with anxiety, mood disorders, chronic pain, addiction, grief, and trauma.
 I also work with couples and families navigating life changes and the challenges inherent to intimate relationships.
 My approach is predicated on meeting clients at the level of their emotional experience and shaping our sessions to address their unique needs.
-I employ emotion-focused therapies, as well as cognitive, psychodynamic, shame-sensitive, somatic, attachment-based, and trauma-informed methodologies.
+I am trained in DEFT (Dynamic Emotion Focused Therapy), as well as cognitive, psychodynamic, shame-sensitive, somatic, attachment-based, and trauma-informed methodologies.
 Most of all, I emphasize self-reflection and vulnerability as pathways to personal growth.

-I am currently accepting new clients at the Cleveland Heights and Lakewood offices.
+I am currently accepting new clients at the Cleveland Heights.
 I also offer virtual appointments.
 You may email me at allisonlinamen.mindfulness@gmail.com, or by phone at (216) 452-2950.

 “Nothing is permanent about our behavior patterns except our belief that they are so.”